The Best Gifts for Music Producers 2023

 The Acoustic Treatment

-Bare garage walls might sound great when you’re recording loud rock drums, but for mixing you’ll need to control those reflections a bit more.
+Bare garage walls might sound great when you’re recording loud rock drums, but you’ll need to control those reflections a bit more for mixing.

-The Auralex Project2 Roominator Kit has everything you need to control the area around your mixing area while balancing the sound bouncing around your recording room.
+The Auralex kits have everything you need to control the area around your mixing area while balancing the sound bouncing around your recording room.

-Acoustic treatment is incredibly important to getting a fairly balanced room.
-Although Auralex might get a bunch of flak for selling foam I think it’s more beneficial than having bare walls (or egg crates!
+Acoustic treatment is incredibly important to get a fairly balanced room.
+Although Auralex might get a bunch of flak for selling foam, I think it’s more beneficial than having bare walls (or egg crates!
 Ugh…).
 I have a combination of Auralex and DIY bass traps that help me really hear what’s coming out of the speakers without the room coloring the mix.

 I don’t have any specific new recommendations for acoustic treatment, except that I highly recommend getting Auralex’s free analysis and possibly making your own to keep costs down.